Stuart Malcolm

-Stuart Ross Malcolm (born 20 August 1979) is a Scottish football coach and former player who is currently the manager of Berwick Rangers.
+Stuart Ross Malcolm (born 20 August 1979) is a Scottish football coach and former player who is the coach of East Fife.

 Born in Edinburgh, Malcolm has previously played for St Johnstone, Cowdenbeath, Plymouth Argyle, Ross County, Drogheda United, Dublin City, Alloa Athletic, Montrose, Shelbourne, Finn Harps, Forfar Athletic, Arbroath and Stenhousemuir.

-Malcolm was previously assistant manager to Brian Kerr at Albion Rovers and East Kilbride.
+Malcolm was assistant manager to Brian Kerr at Albion Rovers and East Kilbride.
+Since then Stuart has managed Forfar Athletic and Berwick Rangers, and joined Arbroath in October 2023.

 Playing career

 St Johnstone & Plymouth

 Malcolm's career started in 1998 when he signed a professional contract with St Johnstone.
 He was sent on loan to struggling Third Division side Cowdenbeath to gain experience, where he managed to stave off the possibility of finishing bottom of the Scottish league thanks to a win in the final game of the season against fellow strugglers Montrose.
 When Malcolm finished his spell at St. Johnstone, he moved south of the border to Plymouth Argyle, where he played extensively in the reserves, although he was unable to make inroads in the first team.